 As of earlier this week, more than 450 fires had burned over 1,500 acres since the beginning of October because of drought conditions.

-So far, Plymouth hasn’t faced the serious blazes that have plagued towns such as Middletown.
+So far, Plymouth hasn’t faced the serious blazes that have plagued towns such as Middleton.
 The US Drought Monitor lists conditions in the Plymouth area as “abnormally dry,” or “D0,” compared with “severe drought,” or “D2” in much of the state.

 Still, Plymouth fire officials are on high alert.
 Fire Chief Neil Foley is reminding residents that there is ban on all outdoor burning in place.
 (The town’s open burning season normally runs from Jan.
 15 through April 15, but a permit is required.)